Simcha Felder: New York State Senate (2013–2025)

-According to a May 2018 article in the Times Union, Brooklyn insiders believed that Felder would not be swayed by pressure, and that the Democratic establishment did not understand the "transactional" approach most of Felder's Orthodox Jewish constituents take to politics.
-Several people familiar with the district's dynamics told the Times-Union that most of Felder's constituents wear their party registration very loosely.
-According to one of them, Jacob Kornbluh of Jewish Insider, the area's voters mostly register as Democrats in order to have a say in local elections, but prefer Republicans at the state level.
-On paper, Felder's district is one of the more conservative districts in New York City.
-Donald Trump carried it with 52.8 percent of the vote in 2016, and Mitt Romney carried it with 58.3 percent in 2012.
-In both cases, only the Staten Island-based 24th district gave a higher vote percentage to a Republican presidential candidate.

 In June 2018, Democratic State Committee members approved an informal resolution recommending Felder's ouster from the party.
-Former state Democratic Chairman Jay Jacobs, speaking to reporters afterward, reiterated their exasperation with Felder:
+Former state Democratic Chairman Jay Jacobs, speaking to reporters afterward, reiterated the Committee's exasperation with Felder.
+Jacobs said:

 In the 2018 Democratic primary in September 2018, Felder defeated Blake Morris, a lawyer.
-Morris was endorsed by Brooklyn Progressive Action Network, the labor union SEIU 32BJ, and the progressive group Our Revolution.
 Felder won re-election on November 6, 2018.

 The 2018 elections saw the Democrats win control of the State Senate for only the second time since World War II.
 Felder sought to rejoin the Senate Democratic Conference.
 However, on December 31, 2018, the Senate Democratic Conference announced that Felder would not be allowed to rejoin its ranks.
 Even without Felder, the Democrats had 39 Senate seats, seven more than the 32 needed for a majority.
 On January 9, 2019, the Daily News reported that Felder had decided against caucusing with the Republicans, and was looking forward to rejoining the Senate Democrats "'at the appropriate time'".

-Felder was accepted into the Democratic caucus July 1, 2019 after having voted with the Democrats on multiple major pieces of legislation.
+Felder was accepted into the Democratic caucus July 1, 2019, after having voted with the Democrats on multiple major pieces of legislation.

+In 2022, following redistricting, Felder - who represented New York's 17th Senate District - sought re-election in New York's 22nd Senate district.
+Felder won re-election in the 22nd Senate District in November 2022.

+Felder's final day in the legislature was April 9, 2025.
+He stepped down from his Senate seat, after being elected to the New York City Council.
+His farewell speech marked only the third time he had ever spoken on the Senate floor.

+New York City Council (2025–present)

+Felder returned to the New York City Council in 2025.

+Following the 2024 election of New York City Council member Kalman Yeger to the New York State Assembly, Felder announced his candidacy for Yeger's seat on the New York City Council representing District 44.
+Felder had held the same seat during his previous City Council tenure.
+On March 25, 2025, he won the seat with more than 81% of the vote.

 Personal life

-Felder's father was Rabbi Harry Felder, spiritual leader of Beth Aaron Congregation in Borough Park.
+Felder resides in Borough Park, Brooklyn.